Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 Just a regular guy.

-Why do they do that really half-assed applause?
+Why do they, why did they do that really half-assed applause?

 That was a pity applause.